All Episodes

 Fine.

-Uh for over thirty years, I've been a uh marine biologist, ecologist, systematist, earth scientist, and one thing uh the greenies are really blowing it.
+For over 30 years, I've been a marine biologist, ecologist, systematist, earth scientist.

-They're really blowing it because you know, solar energy is supposed to be the panacea, right?
+They're really blowing it because, you know, solar energy is supposed to be the panacea, right?

 Yeah.